 Some U3As offer classes online by video conference.

-U3A Cardinia is offering three courses online to members:
+U3A Cardinia offers three courses online to members:;

 - Snap Happy Camera Club (currently running)

 - Book Club (starting first week in July 2020)

 - Computers for Beginners (starting first week of July 2020).

 For further information, email U3A Cardinia or call 5941 4164.